afragen/faster-updates/testing_instructions.md

 1. Report any errors you encounter, or let us know if you don't encounter any errors.
 1. Feel free to do the same for a few themes.

 If you use VirtualBox in your development environment, commonly used in Chassis and VVV, please help.
-In addition to the instructions above, if you encounter an error.
-Please uncomment the following line in `faster-updates.php` and retest.

-`// shell_exec( 'sync; echo 2 > /proc/sys/vm/drop_caches' );`